What Is Solo Polyamory — And Is It for You?

 2. “You don’t care about other people”

-But what does it actually mean to care about other people?
+This is another common complaint.
+But what does it really mean to care about other people?

 For example, if my partner had an accident, would I visit them in the hospital?
 Provide emotional support?
 Run errands for them?